The Hollow Reed: History

-The Hollow Reed was opened on 334 Fore Street in the Old Port's Boothby Square on February 7, 1974, by vegetarians and volunteers at the Good Day Market cooperative grocery store Victoria Jahn, Bobbi Goodman and Frank LaTorre.
-The Hollow Reed was the first vegetarian restaurant in Portland.
-After a restoration the original brick walls and dark beams were left intact.
+The Hollow Reed was opened on 334 Fore Street, in the Old Port's Boothby Square, on February 7, 1974, by vegetarians and volunteers at the Good Day Market cooperative grocery store Victoria Jahn, Bobbi Goodman and Frank LaTorre.
+It was the first vegetarian restaurant in Portland.
+After a restoration, the original brick walls and dark beams were left intact.

-The Hollow Reed was an all-vegetarian restaurant during 1974, but in 1975 seafood was added to the menu.
+The Hollow Reed was an all-vegetarian restaurant during 1974 but in 1975 seafood was added to the menu.
 Later the restaurant added chicken and meat to the menu.
 The restaurant's change of the menu was controversial with shoppers at the all-vegetarian Good Day Market and this caused the market to make and sell vegetarian sandwiches.
 The Hollow Reed closed in 1981.

 The Samuel Butts House in Portland, Maine where The Hollow Reed was located.

 The restaurant was located in the Samuel Butts House, formerly known as the Mariner's House, a historic colonial-style building built in 1792.
 It is the second-oldest extant building on the Portland peninsula, after the Wadsworth-Longfellow House.